umangtdesai/MBE-Data-Analysis/ashwini_gdukuray_justini_utdesai/README.md

  transform the top company dataset and add a new column to represent a unique business ID that our master list uses.
 Our resulting data set contains 2 companies, which tells us they are the only two according to our master list that are MBE certified.

+ ### Project 2 Justification
+ For project 2, we combined suggestions from our professor and our partner and came up with an optimization/constraint problem that we can solve.
+We wanted to figure out which zip codes could best use an MBE injection into the area, primarily due to an overwhelming amount of non MBE businesses as well as a lack of a specific industry.
+This thus creates an opportunity for an MBE to come in and fill a niche role in this specific neighborhood.
+To do this, we used our master list of MBE businesses as well as our master list of non MBE businesses and merged the two together.
+We added back a column specifying their MBE status as this metadata is necessary to solve our constraint problem.
+We then employed a massive sorting algorithm to place each business in a respective industry 'bucket' as a way to standardize the industry that each company represents.
+With all 1000 companies sorted into their respective industries, we finally were able to run our optimization/constraint algorithm, located in optimalLocation.py, which broke our dataset into groups of datasets based on zip code.
+By doing this, this allows us to hone in on each area and attempt to add MBEs that fit our constraints of that area until there are no more MBEs left to add
+ (by add, we mean get an MBE from a different zip code and 'move' them into the current zip code to fit a new role in a new area).
+ The number of MBEs that we are able to add is the important metric that we track for each zip code and the algorithm emits a new dataset with each tuple being a zip code and the corresponding count of possible MBE additions.
+Thus, as a  result, we can clearly see which areas can best do with more MBE businesses!